Animiral/go-strength-model/README.md

 $ python3 python/name_ratings.py --list csv/games_judged.csv --ratings csv/games_glicko_ids.csv --output csv/games_glicko.csv
 ```

-This step is “dataset preparation” in the sense that we may train our model on future Glicko ratings, see Training section below.
-Otherwise, Glicko-2 is a reference rating system for us.
+We make use of Glicko-2 ratings in two ways.
+First, it provides the after-game ratings `BlackRating` and `WhiteRating` as the basis for future Glicko ratings labels, which our models are trained and evaluated on, see Training section below.
+Second, it is our reference rating system.
+The `PredictedScore`, `PredictedBlackRating` and `PredictedWhiteRating` columns allow us to measure the performance of Glicko-2 itself on our dataset.

 # Dataset Viewer